department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 The same participant was also unsure about **what is considered to be "near" the DMZ**.
 He served in Korea at Osan but not at the DMZ, so he answered "no".

-POTENTIAL RECOMMENDATIONS:
+RECOMMENDATIONS:
 1. If applicable, consider adding content about whether on a ship nearby or in the airspace above counts as having served in the location.
 1. If possible, consider revising the content to disambiguate the word "near" in the DMZ option.

 #### 1 participant wasn't sure what "neutral zone" means
 ![q-neutral-zone-burn-pit](./images/q-neutral-zone-burn-pit.png)

 One participant asked whether "neutral zone" in the question refers to what was called "the green zone" when she served in Iraq.
-She said that she wanted to see a map that shows the locations and the FOB (Forward Operating Base) names on it for the places they .
-Without that, she answered "not sure" to the question.
+She said that she wanted to see a map that shows the locations with the FOB (Forward Operating Base) names on it for the places she lived, transported supplies to, had a day pass to, etc. Without this information, she answered "not sure" to the question.

 > *"I know I was in Iraq, but I don't know where in Iraq [they are referring to]...I know some of the FOBs where I was.
 I didn't know the cities I was close to...I really didn't pay attention to knowing exactly where I was, besides the fact that I was in Iraq...I know they said one time I was in the green zone" (p8).*

+Another participant also wanted to see a map that showed the geographical areas of the locations listed in the question.

+RECOMMENDATIONS:
+1. In the questions, try to mirror the language that Veterans heard during their service (e.g., FOB names, "green zone" and not "neutral zone"?).
+1. Consider showing a map for questions that may have confusing or ambiguous locations, such as "neutral zone".